agileone/gophercar/README.md

 - To transfer your code to the car, compile it on the car, and then run it:
     ./runner.sh hello 192.168.1.42

-This copies the code to the Raspberry Pi, compiles it on the Pi, and then executes it.
+This copies the code to the BBlue, compiles it on the BBlue, and then executes it.

 ## Future workflow